 Due to the numerous variables involved with commercial buildings, price figures and construction costs for the average code per square foot differ greatly from state to state across the United States.
 Considering the elements of design, architecture, construction, furniture, fixtures, IT implementation, and more, the average cost to build out an office is $196.49 per square foot.

 Nevertheless, these figures vary across the U.S. where construction labor is tight and office development is in high demand.
 That’s why comparing construction costs regionally is so important to your real estate strategy, especially if you have offices in more than one location, or are evaluating where to expand.

-However, this trends extends far beyond the office market – industrial occupiers require more e-commerce space, with higher shelving, new technology, and office space, among other customizations.
-Retailers, who often self-fund TI projects, are using brick-and-mortar stores as an extension of their online presence, while incorporating more technology into their stores to support an omni-channel sales strategy.
+However, this trend extends far beyond the office market – industrial occupiers require more e-commerce space, with higher shelving, new technology, and office space, among other customizations.
+Retailers, who often self-fund TI projects, are using brick-and-mortar stores as an extension of their online presence while incorporating more technology into their stores to support an omni-channel sales strategy.

 Restaurant chains are also following suit in a similar fashion, as quick-service restaurants redesign their interiors to better compete with fast-casual concepts.
 In this article, we’ll explore the variables in construction costs for commercial buildings across the United States.

 Table of Contents